evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 The Nio ES8 has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

-**Side/blind spot assist** is a optional driver assist system.
+**Side/blind spot assist** is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.
 ### Driving Automation

 The Nio ES8 offers driving automation on level 1 or 2, depending on the equipment level.